 Once all the evidence is gathered, the fire investigators will hand over all the evidence to a prosecutor to file a prosecution against a suspect.
 In this situation, the defendant will be served by the city or county the fire resided in.
 For example, Harris County vs. the defendant or Montgomery County vs. the defendant.
-If there was a formal person who put in the complaint, then it would be the injured party known as the Plaintiff vs. the defendant or you.
+If a formal person put in the complaint, it would be the injured party known as the Plaintiff vs. the defendant or you.
 It should be known if the city is prosecuting, the likelihood of there being a plea bargain is slim.

 Once the court proceedings are over, the judge will then decide what level of consequence to charge you for arson.
 Some mitigating factors that can play into a judge’s decision are age; if you are a minor versus an adult.
 Also, your criminal record, if you have and can play a role in the severity of consequences.
 If this is a first offense and no one was injured, you might have a better chance of getting jail time than someone who has done this offense already.
-As always, when facing these charges, it is important to have the best defense attorney on your side.
+When facing these charges, it is important to have the best defense attorney on your side.

 Need Help?
 Call Us Now!

-Do not forget that when you or anyone you know is facing a criminal charge of Arson, you have us, the Law Office of Brian Fagan, by your side to help you build the best defense case for you.
-Therefore, do not hesitate to call us if you find yourself or someone you know who is being charged with Arson, as this is a serious crime with detrimental consequences.
+Do not forget that when you or anyone you know is facing a criminal charge of arson, you have us, the Law Office of Brian Fagan, by your side to help you build the best defense case for you.
+Therefore, do not hesitate to call us if you find yourself or someone you know who is being charged with arson, as this is a serious crime with detrimental consequences.
 It is vital to have someone explain the result of the charge and guide you in the best possible way.